Sanjana00/Tic-Tac-Toe-with-Reinforcement-Learning/README.md

 **Dependencies**: Need to install pygame and pygame-menu Python modules in order to run the code.

 **Usage**: Clone the repository and run the tictactoe.py file to play with the agent interactively.

-To first train the agent, enter 'Y' on prompt, else enter 'n'.
+python3 tictactoe.py -t

+to train the agent before playing

+python3 tictactoe.py

+to play interactively